numbersprotocol/starling-capture/README.md

 ]
 ```

+## Release

+1. Bump app version.
+1. Commit and push the update.
+1. Create a pre-release on `develop` branch and write the release note.
+1. Upload `masterQa` APK to the release asset.
+1. Upload `numbersQa` to the internal space.

 ## Caveat

 * The default keypair is not encrypted in AndroidKeyStore.
 Thus, if the device is rooted, your default key pair could be compromised.